Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/05-Intro-to-Database-Design/Readme.md

 ## Challenges

 ### Creating tables and entries

 1.

     a.
 Create a *products* table that has the following columns:
         - name
         - type

     b.
-Run this script to create a few products:
+Create an *orders* table.
+Orders can have many products and every product belongs to an order